Sport in South America: Association football

-Football variations: futsal, beach soccer, footvolley
+Variations: futsal, beach soccer, footvolley

 Brazil invented some variations of football, such as beach soccer and footvolley.
 Futsal, having been invented in Uruguay, neighboring Brazil, is also widely practiced in the country, mainly in the state of Rio Grande do Sul, neighboring Uruguay.

-In futsal, Brazil, Argentina and Paraguay are among the greatest world powers.
-Before the Fifa Era, there were three World Cups, organized by the former International Federation of Indoor Soccer (Fifusa), where Brazil was world champion twice, and Paraguay once.
-Brazil is the biggest champion of the FIFA Futsal World Cup, with 5 titles, with Argentina having a title in 2021.Falcão is the most renowned male Brazilian player.
+In futsal, Brazil, Argentina, Colombia and Paraguay are among the greatest world powers.
+Before the Fifa tournament, since 1982 there is the Futsal World Championship, organized by the former International Federation of Indoor Soccer (Fifusa) and now by the current AMF, where Paraguay are the current AMF world champions with four, Colombia three, Brazil & Argentina twice, and Venezuela once.
+In the Fifa tournaments, Brazil is the biggest champion of the FIFA Futsal World Cup, with 5 titles, with Argentina having a title in 2016.
+Falcão is the most renowned male Brazilian player.

 In beach soccer, Brazil and Uruguay are among the world's greatest powers, with Brazil being the biggest champion of the FIFA Beach Soccer World Cup, with 5 titles.
 In addition, it has nine world titles from the former competition organized by Beach Soccer Worldwide (BSWW), the Beach Soccer World Championships.

 Footvolley is a recreational sport widely practiced on Brazilian beaches, mainly in Rio de Janeiro, where it was invented.

+Baseball

+Baseball is the most popular sport in Venezuela.
+In Colombia, Baseball is very popular in their north region, and has been gaining popularity recently in the other regions of Colombia.
+A wide list of players from Venezuela and Colombia are in the major leagues in the United States.
+Both countries are the only ones in this region to participate in the World Baseball Classic (plus Brazil) and the Caribbean Series.

 Basketball

 Basketball is particularly popular in South America.
-One of the most important achievements was the Argentina gold medal in Men's Basketball at the 2004 Summer Olympics.
+One of the most important achievements was the Argentina gold medal in Men's basketball at the 2004 Summer Olympics.
 Argentina won the World Championship in 1950.
-In Brazil, basketball became popular with the Brazilian national basketball team winning the World Championship two times (1959, 1963) and the Olympic bronze 3 times.
+In Brazil, basketball became popular with the Brazil men's national basketball team winning the World Championship two times (1959, 1963) and the Olympic bronze 3 times.
 Oscar Schmidt is the most renowned male Brazilian player.
-The Brazil women's basketball team is also one of the best teams in the world having won the 1994 FIBA World Championship for Women, obtained the Olympic runner-up in 1996, and with three players in the Hall of Fame: Hortência Marcari, Maria Paula Silva and Janeth Arcain.
+The Brazil women's national basketball team is also one of the best teams in the world having won the 1994 FIBA World Championship for Women, obtained the Olympic runner-up in 1996 and the Olympic bronze medal in 2000, and with three players in the Hall of Fame: Hortência Marcari, Maria Paula Silva and Janeth Arcain.
 Also, in Venezuela, Uruguay, Chile, Colombia and Paraguay, basketball is widely played & very popular.

 The FIBA World Cup took place in South America seven times: Argentina (1950, 1990), Brazil (1954, 1963), Chile (1959), Uruguay (1967) and Colombia (1982).